VinCloud1/Jan2023_batch/Docker_Day_12-13/Docker_commands.md

 # to remove the conatainer
 - docker rm "container_id"

+# to remove all the Iamges
+- docker rmi -f $(docker images -q)

+docker images -q: This command lists all the Docker images available on your system and prints only the image IDs (short hexadecimal strings). docker rmi -f: This command removes Docker images.
+The -f flag forces the removal of images, even if they are currently being used by containers.
+When combined, the command docker rmi -f $(docker images -q) will forcefully remove all the Docker images on your system, freeing up disk space.
+However, be cautious when using the -f flag, as it will remove images

 # To run the Httpd docker image, if we run without the portno, this will  not work  sine the HTTPD is also running on the port 80

 docker run -d -p 80:80 httpd